9aia/thal/pm/BACKLOG.md

 - Add safety inflation flags
 - ---
 - Add contact editing
+- Add news chat/route
 - Add "View character details"
 - Add "Keep Character definition/instructions private"
-- Add news chat/route
 - Add language drawer containing UI language and translation settings
-- Add a locale modal on the home page
-- Add option to copy message
 - ---
-- Implement basic analytics to track user engagement and app performance
-- Add logger
+- Add markdown preview in the message input
 - ---
 - Add "Export account data"
 - Add date stamps in chat
 - ---
+- Implement basic analytics to track user engagement and app performance
-- Add markdown preview in the message input
+- Add logger

 ## Bugs

+- Fix (last) message status
+- Resolve the issue where the contact addition drawer fails to open on mobile devices when adding a contact directly from the chat
+- Fix UI updates on contact username changes
+- Use a single table for user and character usernames
 - Allow users to use only one session
-- Resolve the issue where the contact addition drawer fails to open on mobile devices when adding a contact directly from the chat
 - Lower every username
-- Fix (last) message status
 - Rewrite left joins using Query API
 - Check user plan in API routes
 - Add rate-limit to Google auth callback
+- Fix retrial after account deletion
 - Fix bug after deleting and recreating an account, user can't rejoin the app
 - Redirect from `/plan/expired` when your plan is not expired
 - Fix locale change routing (remove `/{locale}` from `/app`)
   - Use locale param in site routes
-- Fix UI updates on contact username changes
-- Fix retrial after account deletion
 - Handle invalid sessions
 - Fix logout not removing cookies
 - Fix "Try again" after cookie issue resolved in the database